ramellose/mako_docs/content/examples/qiita/write.md

 Otherwise, use the command below to mount a folder named data and shut down the container after starting it.
 Make sure the data path matches the path to your dump file, so navigate to this location if applicable!

+{{< alert icon="👉" text="The Docker commands below are given as multi-line commands for clarity, but please use the single-line commands for copy-pasting." >}}

 For Windows:<br>
 <pre><code>
 docker run -d -v